minyez/mushroom/db/kpath/README.md

 # K-path database

-all kpaths are stored in a JSON file.
+All special kpoints along a k-point path are stored in a JSON file.

-## Naming
+## Naming of JSON

-The file should be named as "spacegroup number" + `shorthand of k-point symbols`.
+The file should be named in a short-hand form of the special k-point symbols, and saved under the directory named after the number of space group of to the crystal cell which has the Brillouin zone where the special kpoints are defined.

 ## keys and values